Marlon Samuels: Debut years

 Samuels first played for the Windies at two successive U19 Cricket World Cups.
-During the West Indies' 2000 tour of Australia, Samuels scored 60 not out and 46 at the Melbourne Cricket Ground, in his second test match.
+During the West Indies' 2000 tour of Australia, Samuels scored 60 not out and 46 at the Melbourne Cricket Ground, in his second Test match.
 He went on to score his maiden Test hundred at Kolkata against the Indians in 2002/03.
-His innings of 104 helped the West Indies to draw the 3rd Test and was made against the likes of Javagal Srinath, Anil Kumble and Harbhajan Singh.
-His first ODI ton came in the series which followed and turned out to be a series winning innings.
-With the series level at 3–3 going into the final match at Vijayawada on 24 November 2002, Samuels smacked 108 not out off just 75 balls.
-The West Indies finished with 315 and went on to win by 135 runs.
+His innings of 104 helped the West Indies to draw the third Test and was made against the likes of Javagal Srinath, Anil Kumble and Harbhajan Singh.
+His first ODI century came in the series which followed and turned out to be a series winning innings.
+With the series level at 3–3 going into the final match at Vijayawada on 24 November 2002, Samuels struck an unbeaten 108 from 75 balls.
+The West Indies finished with a total of 315/6 and won the match by 135 runs.

 He played in two Tests on the tour of Australia in 2005, with a highest score of 29, before he was sent home with a knee injury.